Worried about falls? Physical therapy may help.

 What do physical therapists do?

 Physical therapists are experts in the science of the way people move.
-They not only treat people with fall-related injuries, but also work with people in a variety of ways to help them prevent falls from happening.
+They not only treat people with fall-related injuries but also work with people in a variety of ways to help them prevent falls from happening.

 Of course, physical therapists can’t prevent all falls, but they can help reduce how likely someone is to fall.